Day Trips to Sintra and Cascais from Lisbon

 Discover Sintra with a private tour from Lisbon

-Enjoy a personalized experience to get to know Sintra with an expert guide and private transportation from your accommodation in Lisbon.
+Enjoy a personalized experience to discover Sintra with an expert guide and private transportation from your accommodation in Lisbon.

-On this private tour you will have at your disposal an air-conditioned vehicle that will pick you up and take you back to the Portuguese capital.
-You will be able to explore Sintra with all the comfort and flexibility that an exclusive tour offers.
+On this private excursion, you will have an air-conditioned vehicle at your disposal to pick you up and take you back to the Portuguese capital.
+You can explore Sintra with all the comfort and flexibility that an exclusive tour offers.

-The tour also leaves you free time to discover Sintra at your own pace, strolling through its charming streets or tasting the local gastronomy.
+The tour also leaves you free time to discover Sintra at your own pace, strolling through its charming streets or sampling the local cuisine.

-Why I like this option: because it is a comfortable and exclusive way to discover Sintra, without worrying about transfers and with the entrance tickets to the Pena Palace included.
+Why I like this option: because it's a comfortable and exclusive way to get to know Sintra, without worrying about transportation and with admission to the Pena Palace included.

-Recommended if... you are looking for a private and personalized experience, to discover Sintra in a quiet way and at your own pace.
+Recommended if... you're looking for a private and personalized experience to discover Sintra at your own pace.

 In summary, we compare the options

-What you will see in the excursions to Sintra and Cascais
+What you will see on the excursions to Sintra and Cascais

 Quinta da Regaleira| ©Susanne Nilsson